Hurricane Rita: Texas

 Making landfall in extreme southwestern Louisiana, Rita also produced widespread effects across southeastern Texas, with a significant inundation of at least 10 ft at Sabine Pass.
 Most of the flooding occurred before Rita moved ashore.
 After it moved ashore however, northerly winds pushed the waters of Galveston Bay southward, causing flooding on Galveston Island and the Bolivar Peninsula.
 Isolated parts of southeastern Texas experienced Category 2 sustained winds.
-The highest recorded sustained winds in the state was 81 mph (131 km/h), recorded at Sabine River, Texas.
-On land, wind gusts reached 105 mph (169 km/h) in Beaumont.
+The highest recorded sustained wind in the state was 94 mph, recorded at Port Arthur.
+Wind gusts reached 105 mph (169 km/h) in Beaumont.
 An anemometer at Lake Livingston Dam recorded a wind gust of 117 mph (189 km/h).
-The strong winds produced high waves and a 1.5 ft storm surge along the dam, which caused $20 million worth of damage to the riprap, or support structure.
-Operators released water levels by 4 ft to stabilize the structure.
 Elsewhere, there was also an unofficial wind gust of 116 mph (187 km/h) at Port Arthur.
 Rainfall in the state reached 10.48 in in the city of Center.
 There was an unofficial precipitation total of 12.50 in recorded at Silsbee.
 The hurricane caused beach erosion along Texas's coast as far south as South Padre Island.
 Along western Galveston, the erosion left houses on top of the beach in front of the dunes.

 In addition to the deaths caused by the hurricane's evacuation, Rita caused several other fatalities in Texas.
 A fallen tree killed a couple in Hardin in Liberty County, and another fallen tree killed a three year-old in Point Blank in San Jacinto County.
 In Jasper County, a man was killed when a tree hit his mobile home.
 There were two deaths in Angelina County - one from a fallen tree, and one from an electrocution.
 In Montgomery County, three people died of carbon monoxide poisoning.
 Thirty-one deaths in Harris County were attributed to Rita, mostly related to the evacuation and cleanup.
 At an apartment complex in Beaumont, six people died from carbon monoxide poisoning.

 Statewide, the hurricane left 1,122,892 people without power, which lasted as long as six weeks in Jasper and Newton counties.
 Damage was heaviest in southeastern Texas near where Rita moved ashore.
 Across the region, the strong winds knocked down trees and power lines, causing damage to more than 125,000 buildings.
 At Sabine Pass in Jefferson County, the floodwaters wrecked 90% of the homes.
 The powerful storm surge backed up the Sabine River, which flooded the downtown of Orange to a depth of 5 ft.

 Floodwaters and destruction left in the aftermath of Hurricane Rita, in an area located near Galveston Bay, Texas.